-You can start up and engage a sound-sculpt bonanza by clicking the “FX” button.
-It will give you unorthodox ways of morphing the sounds.
-Most of these are built up by different kinds of random moving parameters that simultaneously triggers Kontakt’s internal envelopes, effects and modulations.
+Engage by clicking ‘FX’ and morph sounds to the unrecognisable.
+It will provide unorthodox ways of morphing the sounds.
+Most of these presets built up by different kinds of random moving parameters that simultaneously triggers Kontakt’s internal envelopes, effects and modulations.

 SCULPT PRESET MENU

 Real-time movements in the XY pad can be automated and recorded from the DAW or by assigning MIDI CC from the menu below.